 There are times when the evidence is so compelling that it would be easy to give up hope.
 But the truth is, it is not over until the very end.
 And when it comes to matters like these, there is always a way out.

-Probation: This is the most common alternative to jail time.
-It allows you to serve your sentence in the community and under the supervision of a probation officer.
+Probation: This is the most common alternative to jail time – it allows you to serve your sentence in the community and under the supervision of a probation officer

-Diversion Program: This program allows you to complete a term of supervision while in the community.
-If the term is successfully completed without any incidents, the charges against you might be dropped completely.
+Diversion Program: This program allows you to complete a term of supervision while in the community; if the term is successfully completed without any incidents, the charges against you might be dropped completely

 Contact an Experienced Spokane Drug Possession Lawyer

-Anyone can make a mistake.
-But it isn’t fair for that mistake to ruin your life and your career.
+Anyone can make a mistake – but it isn’t fair for that mistake to ruin your life and your career.
 Having a drug conviction on your record can affect you for years to come.

-If you get arrested and charged for any drug related offense, your first line of defense is to contact an attorney with a proven track record of getting VUCSA cases either dismissed or greatly reduced.
+If you get arrested and charged for any drug-related offense, your first line of defense is to contact an attorney with a proven track record of getting drug possession cases either dismissed or greatly reduced.